seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Since Cleopatra died,
 I have lived in such dishonour, that the gods
 Detest my baseness.
 I, that with my sword
-Quarter’d the world, and o’er green Neptune’s back
+Quarter'd the world, and o'er green Neptune's back
 With ships made cities, condemn myself to lack
 The courage of a woman; less noble mind
 Than she which by her death our Caesar tells
-‘I am conqueror of myself.’
+'I am conqueror of myself.'
 Thou art sworn, Eros,
 That, when the exigent should come, which now
 Is come indeed, when I should see behind me
 The inevitable prosecution of
 Disgrace and horror, that, on my command,
-Thou then wouldst kill me: do’t; the time is come:
+Thou then wouldst kill me: do't; the time is come:
-Thou strikest not me, ’tis Caesar thou defeat’st.
+Thou strikest not me, 'tis Caesar thou defeat'st.
 Put colour in thy cheek.

 **EROS**